zanshin/dotfiles/README.markdown

 This repository holds my configuration files so that I can clone them to other machines easily.

+My primary OS is OS X (10.9.x) and some of these configurations are tuned to work on that platform.
+The `bash` files are more generic and friendly toward other Unix-based operating systems.

 #Installation

     git clone git://github.com/zanshin/dotfiles.git ~/.dotfiles